colevandersWands/simplifying-boolean-expressions/README.md

 const exp = (a,b,c) =>  /* next expression */;
 test_exp(exp, exp_cases);  }
 ```
+all of these exercises can be completed in no more than 5 steps, but feel free to play practice applying a law that challenges you even if it takes a little longer

 you might find [this site](https://www.dcode.fr/boolean-expressions-calculator) helpful, it'll be useful for checking your work but it won't solve the steps for you.